-- After your pinto beans are rinsed and well drained, give ’em a little pat dry with a clean tea towel and place in a food processor.
+- After your pinto beans are rinsed and well-drained, give ’em a little pat dry with a clean tea towel and place in a food processor.
 Process them so they break down somewhat, while there are still some whole pieces.

-- Place your pinto beans in a bowl, along with egg, panko bread crumbs, corn, bell pepper, green onion, jalapeno pepper, cilantro, smoked paprika, cumin, garlic powder, salt and pepper.
+- Place your pinto beans into a bowl, along with egg, panko bread crumbs, corn, bell pepper, green onion, jalapeno pepper, cilantro, smoked paprika, cumin, garlic powder, salt and pepper.
 Give everything a little mix to incorporate all the ingredients.

-Canned pinto beans were used here, but navy, white kidney or black beans would work too!
+Canned pinto beans were used here, but canned navy, white kidney or black beans would work too!

 These bean patties are held together using binders, such as egg and unseasoned panko bread crumbs.